verse-lab/arboreta/README.md

 - `vst`: VST verification of tree clock (in C).
 - `race-detector`: The data race detectors used in evaluation.

 Currently, the library related definitions described in the paper are intermixed with those about tree clocks.
-The pure part of the library (including $\mathsf{Arboreta}$-$\mathsf{P}$ and the loop invariant template for non-recursive traversals) is in `clocks/treeclock.v`, and the separation logic related part is mainly in `vst/`.
+The pure part of the library (including **Arboreta-P** and the loop invariant template for non-recursive traversals) is in `clocks/treeclock.v`, and the separation logic related part is mainly in `vst/`.

 ## Building Instructions